-Yearly consumption of gasoline is around 142 billion gallons per year square miles).
+Using a different algae production facility, Michael Briggs at the University of New Hampshire determined that 7.5 billion gallons of algae bio-diesel could be produced on roughly 500,000 acres (about 780 square miles).
 Using these numbers as benchmarks, it can be determined that the US would need roughly 9.5 million acres of land on which to grow algae to replace the oil needed for ground transportation needs.
 9.5 million acres is less than 3% of the 450 million acres of land now used to grow crops.
 Furthermore, algae can be grown vertically as well as horizontally, which allows for even more efficient use of land.